element-hq/ess-helm/README.md

 ```

 ##### Example configurations
-To make running ESS Community behind a reverse proxy as easy as possible, you can find below some configuration examples for popular webservers.
+To make running ESS Community behind a reverse proxy as easy as possible, you can find below some configuration examples for popular web servers.

 <details><summary>Apache2</summary>